Tracking the Elusive Sasquatch in the Adirondacks

 The Abair Incident: A Bigfoot sighting sparks a movement.

-Over many years, Whitehall residents report numerous sightings of a mysterious, alarmingly large creature.
-According to an article in The Daily Gazette, one of the most credible sightings in modern times occurred in August of 1976 when three teenagers reported seeing a strange creature in a field off of Abair Road in Whitehall.
+Over many years, Whitehall residents have reported numerous sightings of a mysterious, alarmingly large creature.
+According to an article in The Daily Gazette, one of the most credible sightings in modern times occurred in August 1976, when three teenagers reported seeing a strange creature in a field off of Abair Road in Whitehall.

 Bryan Gosselin, a Whitehall police officer, responded to the call and witnessed an unexplainable creature on Abair Road, making it one of the most credible sightings ever in the area.